netxms/netxms-doc/user/management-console.rst

 .. figure:: _images/availability.png

-   Availability chart and uptime percentage for root Business Service
+   Availability chart and uptime percentage for a system.

 Business Services is a hierarchy of logical services as defined by administrator.
 Each service can represent combined state of multiple elements.